From Empty Suit to Authentic Life

 Like many professionals, I became highly effective at appearing “fine”.

 Inside, emptiness and malaise invaded every aspect of my life.
-Fatigue, disassociation and constant despair became my constant companions.
+Fatigue, anxiety and disconnection became my constant companions.

 As I approached midlife, my body began to express what my mind had learned to suppress.